fastlane/docs/docs/actions.md

 Upload a new build to Crashlytics Beta

 > Additionally you can specify `notes`, `emails`, `groups` and `notifications`.
-#### Distributing to Groups
-When using the `groups` parameter, it's important to use the group **alias** names for each group you'd like to distribute to.
+Distributing to Groups: When using the `groups` parameter, it's important to use the group **alias** names for each group you'd like to distribute to.
 A group's alias can be found in the web UI.
 If you're viewing the Beta page, you can open the groups dialog here:

 crashlytics |
 -----|----